RAILS stands in solidarity with the people of Afghanistan.

 Afghans outside Australia who don’t get their Visa 449 extended

 The government has said that Visa 449 holders who are outside Australia and who do not meet the criteria to get an extension of their 449 visa, are able to apply for a visa under Australia’s Humanitarian Program.
-The government has said this group will be a processing priority.

 If people got a letter during the evacuation period about a 449 visa but didn’t actually get an evacuation visa, these people will also have to apply under the normal offshore humanitarian program.